-Extracted from the Annual Report as of 31 December 2018.

-- 1 Based on Net Income attributable to Deutsche Bank shareholders. - 2 Adjusted costs are noninterest expenses excluding impairment of goodwill and other intangible assets, litigation and restructuring and severance. - 3 Internal full-time equivalents.
+- \ Extracted from the Earnings Report as of 31 March 2019. - Based on Net Income attributable to Deutsche Bank shareholders. - Adjusted costs are noninterest expenses excluding impairment of goodwill and other intangible assets, litigation and restructuring and severance. - Internal full-time equivalents.

-The subsections "Supplementary Information (unaudited) - Non-GAAP Financial Measures" and "Risk and Capital Performance - Capital, Leverage Ratio and MREL" set forth in the Financial Report of the Issuer as of 31 December 2018 are incorporated by reference in, and form part of, this Prospectus (see the section "Documents Incorporated by Reference").
+The subsection "Non-GAAP Financial Measures" set forth in the Earnings Report of the Issuer as of 31 March 2019 is incorporated by reference in, and forms part of, this Prospectus (see the section "Documents Incorporated by Reference").

 Deutsche Bank is committed to working towards a target for its Post-tax Return on Average Tangible Equity of greater than 4 per cent. in 2019.
+Reaching Deutsche Bank's 2019 target of 4 per cent.
+Post-Tax Return on Tangible Equity depends on factors within Deutsche Bank's direct control, but also on factors which are more market-sensitive and event-sensitive.

-For 2019, Deutsche Bank expects revenues to be slightly higher compared to 2018.
-It aims to improve revenue in particular through investment in targeted growth areas including through loan and volume growth as well as through liquidity and balance sheet optimization and redeployment.
-Deutsche Bank's outlook reflects its expectation of a solid global macroeconomic growth in 2019, with growth in the U.S. specifically remaining strong, and no material distortions in foreign exchange rates.
+Deutsche Bank expects revenues in 2019 to be essentially flat compared to 2018.
+It aims to improve revenue in particular through investments in targeted growth areas including loan and volume growth as well as through liquidity and balance sheet optimization and redeployment.
+Deutsche Bank's outlook also takes into account that market environment and client activity in the first quarter of 2019 were not supportive of a more pronounced revenue recovery in its more market-sensitive businesses.

-Deutsche Bank is committed to reducing its adjusted costs in 2019 to €21.8 billion.
-It aims to reduce its internal workforce to below 90,000 full-time employees by year-end 2019.
-Deutsche Bank expects to benefit from the runrate impact of measures executed in 2018, as well as from the impact of Postbank integration and from the exit of retail business in Portugal.
-Deutsche Bank will continue to address structural cost issues and optimize processes.
+For the Group, Deutsche Bank is committed to reducing its adjusted costs in 2019 to $\in$ 21.8 billion and to reducing its internal workforce to below 90,000 full-time employees by year-end 2019.
+Deutsche Bank's expectation is to benefit from the run-rate impact of measures executed in 2018, as well as from the impact of Postbank integration and from the exit of retail business in Portugal.
+Deutsche Bank will continue to address structural cost issues and optimize processes while also striving for additional cost savings if the revenue environment does not develop as Deutsche Bank expects.
 Over time, Deutsche Bank aspires to achieve a Post-tax Return on Average Tangible Equity of approximately 10 per cent., in a normalized environment and on the basis of the achievement of Deutsche Bank's cost targets.

-Deutsche Bank expects to benefit from a more normalized tax rate, and assumes an increase in provision in credit losses in 2019 compared to last year.
+Deutsche Bank assumes an increase in provision in credit losses in 2019 compared to last year, and to benefit from a more normalized tax rate.

 Deutsche Bank expects its CRR/CRD 4 Common Equity Tier 1 capital ratio to be negatively impacted by pending supervisory assessments but to remain above 13 per cent. throughout the year 2019.
 Deutsche Bank expects its CRR/CRD 4 leverage ratio (phase-in) to remain above 4 per cent. in 2019.
-Absent supervisory adjustments, Deutsche Bank anticipates year-end 2019 risk weighted assets (RWA) to stay essentially flat and CRR/CRD 4 leverage exposure to be slightly higher compared to year end 2018.
+Deutsche Bank anticipates year-end 2019 risk weighted assets (RWA) to stay essentially flat and CRR/CRD 4 leverage exposure to be slightly higher compared to year end 2018.
 With the transition to IFRS 16 as of 1 January 2019, Deutsche Bank expects to see a further decline in its CRR/CRD 4 Common Equity Tier 1 capital ratio of approximately 20 basis points as Deutsche Bank recognizes certain lease contracts on its balance sheet.